10 Skills to Highlight on Your College Applications

 Being socially conscious means you’re aware of issues and concerns that stretch beyond your immediate surroundings and into the lives of others, both on a global level and within the communities of which you’re a part.
 This knowledge will inform both the way you understand your academic work and the way you live.
 Competitive colleges will want to see that you’ve spent time thinking about issues like these.

 In addition to mere awareness, colleges want to know that you’re working on having an effect on the world beyond yourself.
 There are many ways to do this; you don’t need to win a Nobel Prize or be elected president to be doing important work.
 What’s most important is that your goals involve some kind of larger impact.
+Consider writing about what causes inspire you, and why.
+Maybe your passion is biodiversity, and you want to talk about the impact that rare moth extinction will have on the environment.
+This may sound small, or overly specific, but that doesn’t matter.
+The key is to show that you are knowledgeable about and passionate about things outside of yourself.

 Group projects still exist in college, and most extracurricular activities are community-based.
 Internships, working in a scientific lab, and many other activities will likely involve working with others on a task that’s not your own — that’s often how people gain the skills and experience to later become innovators and leaders.
 Sometimes, this requires putting the needs of the group or a decision you may not agree with over your individual needs and ideas.

 No matter what field you eventually enter, collaboration is everywhere, and great things come from embracing it.
 Colleges need to be sure that your individual skills are paired with the ability to work well with others and, when necessary, prioritize the team’s success over your own.
+One example that stands out from past essays is a student who played for the opposing team in a rec league kickball game.
+The other team was down a player, and was going to have to forfeit, meaning no one got to play.
+This student joining the other team gave everyone a chance to play and enjoy the game, even though it wouldn’t officially count.
+The student was able to showcase his ability to meld seamlessly onto a new team, learning new skills and strategies along the way.